kirillzyusko/react-native-keyboard-controller/README.md

 # react-native-keyboard-controller

-A Keyboard manager which works in identical way on both iOS and Android.
+manager which works in identical way on both iOS and Android.

 ## Demonstration